alquin97/md_membrane_class/practical/README.md

 ```
 gmx mdrun -deffnm system_prod -v
 ```
-**IMPORTANT: Two problems arise here:**
+**IMPORTANT: Two problems may arise here:**
-- **1) If you use the externally provided output of the equilibration, `gmx grompp` will likely not go through because the shared system_equi3.gro file and your previously generated system_GMX.top file don't match in atom number (inescapable condition).
-This is true as the two systems were built slightly different (different PACKMOL-Memgen runs).**
+- **1) `gmx grompp` doesn't go through because system_equi3.gro file and system_GMX.top file don't match in atom number (inescapable condition).
+If you got the shared system_equi3.gro this might be true as the two systems were built slightly different (different PACKMOL-Memgen runs).**
 - **2) Again, the simulation run takes too long to finish.
 Proceed with the shared output files.**

 Once finished, see what the simulation looks like.